 It is advisable to make reasonable guidelines for your responses.
-It will ensure a uniform and consistent response across the organisation.
-It is advisable to share feedback or an interview invite as soon as possible.
+This will ensure a uniform and consistent response across the organisation.
+It is also advisable to share feedback or an interview invite as soon as possible.
 Let the candidate know if the interview led to positive results.
 The candidate will feel respected and is more likely to apply again in the future.
 Keep them updated about their application status during the process.
 Silence from your end leads to disengagement and they may lose their interest in pursuing the roles.

 7. Give them a smooth onboarding

 This is the last leg of the candidate experience that can strengthen their bond with the employer.
 Communicate all the necessary details about the joining well in advance.
 Let them know what they can expect on their first day.
 Schedule the early days in a comfortable manner.
 This can drastically improve retention in your organisation.
 Furthermore, the candidates are likely to refer their friends for suitable openings.